VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_connector/endpoints/personnel_file_connector_endpoint_documents.md

 ---

 <h2>POST /v1.0/documents</h2>
-<p>With this API endpoint, you can add a new document to the personnel file archive.
-The attributes 'employeeNumber' and 'contractNumber' need to be used to link the new document to an employee and optionally a specific employment contract of said employee.</p>
+<p>With this API endpoint, you can add a new document to the personnel file of the specified employee.
+The attributes 'employeeNumber' and (optionally) 'contractNumber' need to be used to link the new document to an employee and (optionally) a specific employment contract of the specified employee.</p>